Getting a new dog is exciting for any family, but how do you know that a specific breed — like a cockapoo — is right for you?

-For a lot of people, this breed offers just the right activity level in terms of exercise needs.
-A cockapoo will happily go out for a long walk or go swimming in the river, although they aren’t too demanding.
+For many people, this breed offers just the right activity level in terms of exercise needs.
+A cockapoo is an easy-to-train dog that will happily go out for a long walk or go swimming in the river, although they aren’t too demanding.

 Having said that, if you want a dog that sits at your feet all day long, then a cockapoo isn’t likely to be the solution.
 These pooches like to work up a bit of sweat now and then, rather than taking it easy all the time as some dogs do.

-In terms of keeping them company, this can be the trickiest issue of all for potential cockapoo owners.
+In terms of keeping them company, this can be the trickiest issue for potential cockapoo owners.
 This because it is a breed of dog that doesn’t like being alone.
-If you spend all day at home, then he will love it, while if you are out at work all day every day, then he isn’t going to be too happy about being alone for so long.
+If you spend all day at home, he will love it, while if you are out at work all day every day, he isn’t going to be too happy about being alone for so long.

 Cockapoo grooming issues